anovv/svoe/docs/index.md

 ## *Overview*

-**[SVOE](https://github.com/anovv/svoe)** is a low-code framework providing scalable and highly configurable pipelines for financial data research, streaming and batch feature engineering, predictive model training, real-time inference and backtesting.
+**[SVOE](https://github.com/anovv/svoe)** is a low-code framework providing scalable and highly configurable pipelines for time-series data research, streaming and batch feature engineering, predictive model training, real-time inference and backtesting.
 Built on top of **[Ray](https://github.com/ray-project/ray)**, the framework allows to build and scale your custom pipelines from multi-core laptop to a cluster of 1000s of nodes.

+**SVOE** was originally built to accommodate a typical financial data research workflow (i.e. for Quant Researchers) with specific data models in mind (trades, quotes, order book updates, etc., hence some examples are provided in this domain), however the framework itself is domain-agnostic and it's components can easily be generalised and used in other fields which rely on real-time time-series based data processing and simulation (fraud/anomaly detection, sales forecasting etc.)

 ![diagram](img/svoe_diagram.png)